Karl Böhm: Nazi sympathies

 Although Böhm never joined the Nazi party, in public and in private he continually expressed strong support for Hitler and his regime.
 The extent to which this was a matter of conviction rather than careerism is uncertain and the subject of much speculation.
 Böhm's son maintained that his father was warned that if he defected from Nazi Germany, every member of his family would be sent to a concentration camp, but Böhm's support of the Nazis predated their rise to power.
 The historian Michael H. Kater records that while Böhm was music director in Dresden (1934–43) he "poured forth rhetoric glorifying the Nazi regime and their cultural aims".
 Kater ranks Böhm in that group of artists in whom "we also find conflicting elements of resistance, accommodation, and service to the regime, so that in the end they cannot be definitively painted as either Nazis or non-Nazis."
 Kater also argues that Böhm's move to the Dresden Opera in 1934, where he replaced Fritz Busch after the latter's "politically motivated" dismissal by Nazi authorities, as evidence of Böhm's "extreme careerist opportunism at the expense of personal morality" and was facilitated directly by Hitler, who obtained an early release for Böhm from his previous contract.
 Kater contrasts this conduct with Böhm's "aesthetically faultless and sometimes politically daring" choice of repertory, and his collaborations with anti-Nazi directors and designers, which "could have been interpreted by enemies of the Nazi regime as a brave attempt to preserve the principle of artistic freedom".
 In 2015, the Salzburg Festival announced that it would affix a plaque in its Karl Böhm refreshment lobby (Karl-Böhm-Saal) acknowledging the conductor's complicity with Nazi Germany: "Böhm was a beneficiary of the Third Reich and used its system to advance his career.
 His ascent was facilitated by the expulsion of Jewish and politically out-of-favor colleagues".

+Recordings

+Böhm recorded extensively for Deutsche Grammophon, but also made recordings with Decca and EMI.
+He is primarily known for his recordings of Mozart.
+He recorded with the Vienna Philharmonic, Berlin Philharmonic and Staatskapelle Dresden.
+His recordings of the complete Mozart symphonies were one of the first to be commercially released.
+Some of his most famous recordings include those of operas, such as Mozart's Cosi fan tutte with EMI and Wagner's Tristan und Isolde with DG.